 - Nut butter like sunflower butter, almond butter, or peanut butter thickens smoothies.

-- Protein powder provides added protein to your smoothie
+- Protein powder provides added protein and energy.

 - Cooked sweet potato or pumpkin are great additions.

-- Coconut water and herbal teas are healthy, low-calorie options that work very well in smoothies.
+- Coconut water and herbal teas are healthy, low-calorie options that work very well.

-- Use another type of cultured milk product to get the same type of probiotics as yogurt has.
+- Use another type of cultured milk product to get the same type of probiotics.